 There are several rules and regulation which one have to follow in order to apply for a visa from Pakistan and continue the study there.
 So let’s discuss the further details of student visa for Pakistanis and their details too.

-How to get study visa for Norway from Pakistan 2017 (Forms, Fee, Consultants)
+How to get a study visa for Norway from Pakistan 2020 (Forms, Fee, Consultants)

 How to apply:

-- In Norway if any student is going to apply so he/she firstly need the resident permit and afterwards tap to the nest process for university admission.
+- In Norway, if any student is going to apply so he/she firstly need the resident permit and afterward tap into the next process for university admission.